pryv/lib-cocoa/Readme.md

     }];

 Example of getting events from server with filter.
-This particular filter will search for events recorded in last 60 days, ones that are in specific `folderId` and tagged with `tag2`.
+This particular filter will search for events recorded in the last 60 days, ones that are in specific `folderId` and tagged with `tag2`.
 List of events will be limited to 10 results.
 If caching is enabled for library it will automatically sync events with ones from cache and give you result of synchronization.

 	   NSDate *today = [NSDate date];
 	   NSCalendar *cal = [NSCalendar currentCalendar];